brian-cespedes/automating-aws-python/README.md

 # automating-aws-python
-Repo for Automating AWS with Python tutorial
+Repo for Automating AWS with Python tutorial *random changes*